Previously I’ve written about my favorite supplies, but when it comes to travel- especially international travel, the rules are different!

 If you haven’t tried watercolor pens, travel is the best excuse to get your hands on some.

-For 100 reasons these are the go-to for travel watercoloring, but here’s reason 101: These pens make it easy to paint with natural water sources.
-I love knowing that my paintings of Plitvice Waterfall Park in Croatia were painted with water dipped from one of the blue pools of Plitvice, my self-portrait in the Adriatic sea is painted with water taken from the sea, and my paintings of the monuments of Rome were painted with a pen filled from one of Rome’s iconic ancient-aquifer-fed drinking fountains.
+For 100 reasons these are my favorite brush for travel watercoloring, but here’s reason 101: These pens make it easy to paint using natural water sources.
+I love knowing that my paintings of Plitvice Waterfall Park in Croatia were painted with water dipped from one of the blue pools of Plitvice, my self-portrait in the Adriatic sea is painted with salt-water taken from the sea, and my paintings of the monuments of Rome were painted with a pen filled from one of Rome’s iconic aquifer-fed drinking fountains.

-I like having one very fine tip pen (.1mm nib) for adding fine line details like hair or wood, and I enjoyed on this trip having a grey pen for a more subtle look of my lined watercolors.
+I like having one very fine tip pen (.1mm nib) for adding fine line details like hair or wood, and I enjoyed on my most recent trip having a grey pen for a more subtle look in my watercolors.

 Non-essential if you have a watercolor kit, I still like my Copic grays.
-They can be used in place of watercolors or combined with watercolors once dried (since copics are alcohol based and watercolor is watercolor based, they won’t smudge each other).
-Grey shaded art markers make it super simple to add depth, and have a transformative effect especially on architectural paintings.
+They can be used in place of watercolors or combined with watercolors once dried (since Copics are alcohol based and watercolor is watercolor based, they won’t smudge each other).
+Grey shaded art markers make it SO simple to add depth, and have a transformative effect, especially on architectural paintings.